Everything I got wrong and what it taught me.

 What I Learned

 You are not Warren Buffett.
 Neither am I. Buying the entire market through a broad ETF means you own the winners without having to guess which ones they'll be.
-Over the last 20 years, 90% of professional fund managers failed to beat the market.
-If they can't do it, why did I think I could?
+Over the last 20 years, around 90% of professional fund managers didn't match the market.
+If they couldn't do it, why did I think I could?

 I panicked and sold during a crash